bakgaard/Stories/AdrexTheEngineer/TheMeeting.md

 My uncle is a bit picky with safety - both physical and arcane-wise, so I doubt you ever will."

 Adrex turned to the board again.
-"Who else can you threaten me with - lets see...
+"Who else can you threaten me with - let’s see...
 Ah, here's a good one" he said, as the index finger of his right cuffed hand poked at 'Rocket of Sparkles and Glitter'.
 He turned to look at the Lady of Whitestone, as he walked in a small bow around her.
 "Some of the kindest individuals in all of Hupperdook, I would say.
 These two humans are indeed valued by me - one is smart and cunning, while the other is kind and pretty."
-He was right behind the half-elf, who stood with an hand resting on the handle of what most likely was a dagger.
+He was right behind the half-elf, who stood with a hand resting on the handle of what most likely was a dagger.

 "And although not the same race as I, it should most definitely not prevent me from loving them, should it now?"
 His gaze fell on Vesper, who sat in the couch, who apparently was not quite sure what face to put on, as he started walking in a bow around it.

-"It would be a lovely pressure point, if you wasn't pressing yourself almost equally so, threatening those who supply your valued black powder, as you just told me."
+"It would be a lovely pressure point, if you weren’t pressing yourself almost equally so, threatening those who supply your valued black powder, as you just told me."
 He turned his gaze to the board, although it was mostly for effect.
 He didn't need to see the rest.

-"So what else can you threaten me with, let's s- oh no - there are no more lines from me", he said, faking obvious shock no one would believe, as he moved towards the desk.
+"So, what else can you threaten me with, let's s- oh no - there are no more lines from me", he said, faking obvious shock no one would believe, as he moved towards the desk.
-"This means, Lord of Whitestone, that you currently hold two pieces over me to move me with; one is my master who <!-- whom? --> nobody would know died, and my own life."
+"This means, Lord of Whitestone, that you currently hold two pieces over me to move me with; one is my master who nobody would know died, and my own life."

 Percival was still standing behind his desk, gun raised pointed towards Adrex, and not looking very pleased with Adrex' sudden morbid turn.
 Adrex came up to the desk as the two had their eyes locked.
-"But my master told me I should be proactive, and make deals that would benefit us."
+"But my master told me I should be proactive and make deals that would benefit us."
 He put his hands on the desk to support him, as he leaned forward towards the gun.
 "If the Xhorhasian Empire actually decrypts the schematics they now have, there will not be peace before everyone bows to them.
-So I *will* go, and I *will* destroy that scroll, but I need my own contract fulfilled in the process."
+So, I *will* go, and I *will* destroy that scroll, but I need my own contract fulfilled in the process."

 "You can only do so by delivering the keystone" Percival growled back.